starlqghts/spoofie/README.md

 Once the web interface loads:

-┌──────────────────────────────────────┐
-│                                      │
-│              🗺️ MAP                  │
-│                                      │
-│          📍 Select Location          │
-│                                      │
-│                                      │
-└──────────────────────────────────────┘

-Open the local web interface.

-Navigate around the map.
+Navigate around the interactive map.

+Click on a street or building.

 Select your desired location.

-The application uses the selected coordinates for the connected device.
+The application will use the selected coordinates for the connected iPhone.

-Keep the iPhone connected via USB while using the application.
+Keep your iPhone connected via USB while using the application.

 🔧 Troubleshooting
-📱 iPhone isn't detected

-Check the following:
+iPhone Not Detected

+Make sure:

-iPhone is unlocked.
+Your iPhone is unlocked.

-USB cable supports data transfer.
+Your USB cable supports data transfer.

-Trust This Computer was accepted.
+You selected Trust This Computer.

 Developer Mode is enabled.

 Required Apple device software/drivers are installed.

-Try disconnecting and reconnecting the iPhone.

-🌐 Web interface won't load
+Web Interface Doesn't Load

-Make sure the application is running:
+Make sure the server is running:

 python app.py